-Join all other door sections using the method described above in Section 9.
+Join all other door sections (including the lead post section) using the method described above in Section 9.

 Join the insulation and sweep at each joining section using the process described above in Section 10.

 Figure 11.
 Attaching Jamb Section to Floating Jamb